 You can pour the vinegar into the bottle without diluting it.
 If you don’t water it down, it will deliver a better result.
 Spray the mold-covered areas with vinegar.

 This solution doesn’t smell that nice, but the odor should clear within 2 hours.
-If your mold problem is a bit more serious, don’t rinse the vinegar away after you’re done.
+If your bathroom mold problem is a bit more serious, don’t rinse the vinegar away after you’re done.

 But, if your mold problem isn’t so big, and you don’t want your shower to have an unpleasant scent, you can mix the vinegar with a bit of water.